 Now that fall is here, it’s important to take advantage of your remaining dental benefits before they expire.
 Here’s why you should talk to your dentist about maximizing your dental coverage.

-Make the Most of Your Plan
+Make the Most of Your Dental Plan

-Maximize Your Benefits
+How to Maximize Your Dental Benefits

-To fully maximize your dental benefits:
+Ways to fully maximize your dental benefits:

 As the year comes to an end, you might be able to maximize your coverage by splitting up certain treatments.
 For non-preventative treatments, patients often incur higher out-of-pocket costs.
-Because many of these treatments require multiple appointments, however, you may be able to tap your benefits for two separate calendar years.
+Because some of these treatments require multiple appointments, however, you may be able to tap your benefits for two separate calendar years.
 You can do this by scheduling the first part of the treatment in December and the second part in January.
 Obviously, this will only work if you can wait a couple of weeks between treatments without risking complications.